GeetaKeote/First-Assignment-ineuron/README.md

-print("This is first Assignment of ineuron") print("this is first commit")
+"This is first Assignment of ineuron"
+"This is first commit"